 - All There in the Manual: The first episode's story is more or less entirely contained in the Youtube description.
 The short format of the episodes meant that there was no space to actually tell who the characters are, what they're doing, or why.

 - Big Damn Heroes: The Byarlant Isolde appears from nowhere at the end of the second episode of the ONA to save the pinned Gundam Tristan from Danton in his Zaku III.

-- Call-Forward: Birnam's Jegan is equipped with a proto-shot lancer beam rifle, a reference to the future Weapon of Choice of the Crossbone Vanguard's mobile suits.
+- Call-Forward: Birnam's Jegan is equipped with a proto-shot lancer beam rifle, a reference to the future weapon of the Crossbone Vanguard's mobile suits.

 - Care-Bear Stare: Arlette eventually defeats Quentin by using her Newtype powers to basically meld minds with him and make him experience all the love she has for Danton, making him unable to kill them after being exposed to their positive emotions.

 - Didn't See That Coming: Birnam didn't think they'd run into any mobile suits on Axis and the appearance of just one manages to rout them, even when they had several mooks and a pair of Ace Customs.